-As the name indicates, King Ponhea Yat - meaning ‘Eyebrow Temple’ - was built in 1443 to enshrine an eyebrow hair (ounalom) of Lord Buddha, and the shrine was once home to more than 500 monks as well as the Buddhist Institute’s library that held in its collection over 30,000 titles.
-But the Khmer Rouge from 1975 to 1979 caused serious sabotage to the Wat’s valuable cultural artifacts and book collection as well as taking away the lives of the majority of monks who lived there during this period.
+As the name indicates, King Ponhea Yat - meaning ‘Eyebrow Temple’ - was built in 1443 to enshrine an eyebrow hair or ounalom of Buddha, and the shrine was once home to more than 500 monks as well as the Buddhist Institute’s library that held in its collection over 30,000 titles.
+But the Khmer Rouge from 1975 to 1979 caused serious sabotage to the temple's valuable cultural artefacts and book collection as well as taking away the lives of the majority of monks who lived there during this period.

 Nevertheless, Buddha’s eyebrow miraculously survived and is still the focal point of the Wat.
 Later, Wat Ounalom provisionally housed the Buddhist Institute, prior to its shifting to a much larger area on the Sihanouk Boulevard in 1999.

 Tucked away in a quaint setting, Wat Ounalom consists of a cluster of 44 buildings.
 Erected in 1952, the main temple is the modern recreation of the original shrine that was constructed in the 15th century.
-It is spread over three levels and has to its credit an interesting collection of magnificent paintings and cultural relics that throw light on the life of the Lord Buddha.
+It is spread over 3 levels and has to its credit an interesting collection of magnificent paintings and cultural relics that throw light on the life of Buddha.

-Found behind the main temple is Chetdai – the 500-year-old stupa, where Lord Buddha’s eyebrow hair is preserved.
-Dating back to the Angkorian era, this amazing stupa is also striking for its four bronze images of Buddha in sitting posture, each of which faces a cardinal direction.
+Found behind the main temple is Chetdai – the 500-year-old stupa, where Buddha’s eyebrow hair is said to be preserved.
+Dating back to the Angkorian era, this amazing stupa is also striking for its 4 bronze images of Buddha in sitting posture, each of which faces a cardinal direction.
 Additionally, the walls that bound this ancient stupa are graced with several figures of Hindu gods – the most significant being the image of Lord Vishnu, Garuda the mythical bird, and Lord Yama on his buffalo.